-Burns and Scalds.
+Burns and Scalds

 It can be difficult to distinguish between accidental and non-accidental burns and scalds and these will always require experienced medical opinion.
-Any burn with a clear outline may be suspicious e.g.:
+Any burn with a clear outline may be suspicious e.g:

-- Circular burns from cigarettes (but may be friction burns if along the bony protuberance of the spine) - Linear burns from hot metal rods or electrical fire elements - Burns of uniform depth over a large area. - Scalds that have a line indicating immersion or poured liquid (a child getting into hot water is his/her own accord will struggle to get out and cause splash marks) - Old scars indicating previous burns/scalds which did not have appropriate treatment or adequate explanation.
+- Circular burns from cigarettes (but may be friction burns if along the bony protuberance of the spine) - Linear burns from hot metal rods or electrical fire elements - Burns of uniform depth over a large area - Old scars indicating previous burns/scalds which did not have appropriate treatment or adequate explanation.